Next Day Delivery on 1000s of products

 What are some common applications for crimping tools?

-Crimping tools are used in various applications including electrical wiring, network cable assembly, wire harnesses, automotive repairs and plumbing.
-They ensure reliable and durable connections in these fields.
+Crimping tools are used in various applications including electrical wiring, network cable assembly, wire harness assembly and automotive repairs.

 What safety measures should I take when using crimping tools?